aj-naik/Emotion-Music-Recommendation/README.md

 - Tkinter

 # Current condition:
-The gui in current state is made with tkinter which leads to a very very slow performance and ocassional freezes.
-However when it does work it works perfectly as it is intended to.
+The gui is made with tkinter.
+Entire project uses a single thread for image capturing, processing and for getting prediction which leads to a very very slow performance.
+A single frame takes anywhere from 10-30s to be processed through the model.
+This causes a huge drop in FPS.
+Currentlly working on multi threading.
+1 thread will be for frame capturing and processing and other will be for getting prediction.
+Hopefully this approach will lead to better FPS and make the project usable.

 Tkinter gui is only for prototyping, something made to test the app.
 Final version of app will NOT be in Tkinter.
 Rather it will be made with FLASK as served as web app.
 Flask app development is work in progress